Our solutions for material characterization

 Our experience in working with a diverse range of formulations allows us to offer adapted solutions for any application field.
 Our technologies have been used in over 3000 publications and patents.
 We continuously work in collaboration with Universities, Research Centers, and Industrial Partners to better understand your needs and provide more adapted solutions to our customers every day.
 We invite you to discover some of our main applications through our Library section for more detailed documentation.

-Maintaining high-quality cosmetic product requires facing many daily challenges related to complex systems.
+Maintaining high-quality cosmetic products requires facing many daily challenges related to complex systems.

 Shelf life and aging of such products can reach several years and visual stability analysis can be long and tedious.
 TURBISCAN technology allows faster and more detailed analysis and so provides multiple benefits: